Imaging transient molecular configurations in UV-excited diiodomethane: Conclusion

 \section{Conclusion}

-We have applied time-resolved three-body Coulomb explosion imaging to study the UV-induced (290-nm and 330-nm) photochemical dynamics in gas-phase $\mathrm{CH_{2}I_{2}}$.
-In addition to the primary dissociation into $\mathrm{CH_{2}I + I}$ via direct cleavage of the C-I bond, the formation of molecular $\mathrm{I_2}$, and the three-body dissociation into $\mathrm{CH_{2} + I +I}$ (where the latter two processes are attributed to the absorption of more than one UV photon), we also observe the transient molecular configurations resembling iso-$\mathrm{CH_{2}I_{2}}$ geometries, which are formed within approximately 100 fs after the photoexcitation and completely decay within an additional 100 fs.
-Within the uncertainties of the experimental data, the relative yield, formation and decay time of the transient iso-$\mathrm{CH_{2}I_{2}}$ products appear to be similar at both excitation wavelengths employed in this study, suggesting that their formation does not depend strongly on the excitation wavelength.
+We have applied time-resolved three-body Coulomb explosion imaging to study the UV-induced (290~nm and 330~nm) photochemical dynamics in gas-phase $\mathrm{CH_{2}I_{2}}$.
+In addition to the primary dissociation into CH$_{2}$I + I via direct cleavage of the C--I bond, the formation of molecular $\mathrm{I_2}$, and the three-body dissociation into CH$_{2}$ + I + I (where the latter two processes are attributed to the absorption of more than one UV photon), we also observe the transient molecular configurations resembling iso-$\mathrm{CH_{2}I_{2}}$ geometries, which are formed within approximately 100~fs after the photoexcitation and completely decay within an additional 100~fs.
+Within the uncertainties of the experimental data, the relative yield, formation and decay time of the transient iso-$\mathrm{CH_{2}I_{2}}$-like products appear to be similar at both excitation wavelengths employed in this study, suggesting that their formation does not depend strongly on the excitation wavelength.
+While the present experiment cannot accurately quantify the branching ratio of these transient geometries since the strong-field ionization rate is strongly dependent on the electronic state and molecular geometry, it appears that only a small fraction of excited molecules form isomer-like geometries.
+Therefore, it is conceivable that other ultrafast structural studies, such as the gas-phase UED experiment by Liu \textit {et al.}\cite{Liu2020SpectroscopicDiffraction}, may not have been able to observe these structures since it lacked the required signal-to-noise ratio to discern extremely weak channels and also did not have sufficient temporal resolution to resolve such short-lived transient structures.